STBrinkmann/website/content/post/text-mining-belval/index.md

 Next a Wordcloud with the word frequency of the whole corpus has been created:
 <img src="https://raw.githubusercontent.com/STBrinkmann/Text_Mining_Belval/master/Plots/wordcloud.svg?sanitize=true">
 We can already see that the new campus is of high importance.
-But also, the look into the future ("2022", "future"), but also the acknowledgement of its history ("furnace", "steel", "industrial"...) are often thematised.
+But also, the look into the future ("2022", "future"), and the acknowledgement of its history ("furnace", "steel", "industrial"...) are often thematised.

 ### Term Frequency-Inverse Document Frequency
 At this point the corpus does not contain many articles for 2014 and 2015.